manics/omero-guide-introduction/docs/data-management.rst

 In this document, we introduce the basic concepts of data management, such as browsing, navigating to others’ data, and changing the display of the images in OMERO.
-The example here uses OMERO.web, but majority of the features described here are also present in OMERO.insight.
+The example here uses OMERO.web, but the majority of the features described here are also present in OMERO.insight.

-Further, we show how to use the Command Line Interface (CLI) for data management, introducting mainly the features which are not present in the OMERO.web.
+Further, we show how to use the Command Line Interface (CLI) for data management, introducing mainly the features which are not present in OMERO.web.

 Description
 -----------

 We will show:

--  How to browse data in OMERO.web, navigating to yours and other users’ Images.
+-  How to browse data in OMERO.web, navigating to your and other users’ Images.

 -  How to use the basic layout of OMERO.web for Images organized in Projects and Datasets.